mohaghighi/Covid19-Web-Application/README.md

 ```bash
 curl http://localhost:8082
 ```
+Now we've ogot our application ready to be containerised with Docker.
+Before we dive deeper into Docker, let's explore what containers are and how docker fits in containerisation technology.

 #### What is a container?
 > Containers are executable units of software in which application code is packaged, along with its libraries and dependencies, in common ways so that they can be run anywhere, whether it be on desktop, traditional IT, or the cloud.